Toronto Transit Commission fares: Concessionary fares

 In 2019, the TTC revised its description of "youth" and "student" for the purpose of fare pricing.
 Until early 2019, the TTC described a person aged 13–19 as a "student".
 By mid-2019, the TTC described such a person as a "youth" and used the word "student" in the context of a post-secondary student, who could be older than 19.

 Presto

 The TTC supports three types of Presto fare media: the Presto card, Presto ticket and open payment methods by contactless credit and debit cards.
-All of these process fares and transfers by means of tapping the Presto media on Presto readers, which are located on buses, on streetcars, and at subway entrances.
+All of these process fares and transfers when Presto media is tapped on readers, which are located on buses, on streetcars, and at subway entrances.

 The TTC pays Metrolinx a 5.25-percent commission on fare revenue from Presto use.
 The TTC estimates the total commission paid for 2019 to be $50 million.
 The Presto contract between the TTC and Metrolinx went into effect in 2012 and expires in 2027, after which the TTC is free to switch to another fare system.
 The TTC adopted Presto in 2012 due to provincial pressure, including the threat of reduced provincial funding to the TTC.